milanaryal/milanaryal.github.io/src/_pages/about.md

 ### About the site

+> The personal weblog and portfolio of Milan Aryal, with content that mostly focusses on his work, interests and hobbies.

 In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the stock market, web development, and positive living.

 In case you were wondering, this site is: